Get A Quote

 What Type of Cable Do You Use for Fire Alarms?

-Non-power limited fire alarms (NPLFA) do not need limiting from their power source and operate up to 600 volts.
+Non-power-limited fire alarms (NPLFA) do not need limiting from their power source and operate up to 600 volts.
 As noted, this type is less commonly used.
-At Wesbell Electronics, we specialize in the more common power limited types of fire alarm cabling.
+At Wesbell Electronics, we specialize in the more common power-limited types of fire alarm cabling.

 What Are Shielded and Unshielded Cables?

 Wires are the components that fit inside the cable.
 Typically, only the entire cable does or doesn’t have shielding.
-Some designs require the wires inside the cabling to have individual shielding or have the shielding wrapped around wire pairs.
+Some designs require the wires inside the cabling to have individual shielding or shielding wrapped around wire pairs.
 This application of wire shielding may be necessary in cases of heavy exposure to excessive EMI noise or to prevent cross-talk between wires inside the cabling.
 Generally, the shielding consists of an aluminum polyester foil surrounding the wires inside the cabling.
 But you can special order braid or foil and braid shielded cabling for fire alarms.
 Braided shielding makes terminating the cabling easier.
 By using foil-braid shielding, you get the benefits of foil coverage and the advantage of the ease of termination from the braiding.

 Type of Shielding Used for Cabling